wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 The crossfader's knob, `Σ`, determines which oscillator is more prominent in the mix at the crossfade output, `♊️`.
 The [oscillator stacking](#oscillator-stacking) section has more details and sound samples of combining the oscillators together.

-Next up, in the very middle there's a the LFO knob, `φ`:
+Next up, in the very middle there's the LFO knob, `φ`:

 ![Illustration of the LFO knob](images/5%20-%20LFO.svg){.dark-invert}